actions/stale/README.md

 #### exempt-pr-labels

-Comma separated list of labels that exclude the pull request from being marked as stale (e.g: `need-help,WIP`)
+Comma separated list of labels that can be assigned to pull requests to exclude them from being marked as stale (e.g: `need-help,WIP`)

 If unset (or an empty string), this option will not alter the stale workflow.